extemporelang/extemporelang.github.io/_docs/guides/pattern-language.md

 pseudo-DSL, another example in the long LISP tradition of sneaking DSLs into a full-fledged language environment.
 There are pros and cons to this (of which songs have been sung and wars fought) but that's the reason it's the way is is.

-## Gotchas

-- how to debug a broken pattern?
-- list quoting
-- going further